phy1um/ps2-game-test/README.md

 on it.

 ## Style Guide
--Write sensible C code!
+- Write sensible C code!
--In function defintions, the opening curly brace goes on a new line.
+- In function defintions, the opening curly brace goes on a new line.
--In if/while statements, the opening curly brace stays on the same line.
+- In if/while statements, the opening curly brace stays on the same line.
--Function names are in ```this_format()```
+- Function names are in ```this_format()```
--Variable names are in the same format, with constants in capitals.
+- Variable names are in the same format, with constants in capitals.
--Comments are all lower case ;D
+- Comments are all lower case ;D

 ## TODO
 - Cleanup commenting, remove @date, comment remaining files (eg room, menu functionality)